imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 ## 4. Preliminary work and findings of Stage I

-All results obtained at the Stage I of this research are not final.
+None of the results obtained at Stage I of this research are final.
 There are many caveats and detail work yet to be done, which will impact the final results and conclusions.
 As a consequence, we are phrasing our preliminary findings as questions that need to be considered in Stage II.